 Note: Generalized transmission and distribution costs are included, but not modelled on an explicit spatial level.
 Regionalized additional grid and storage costs for renewable integration are included.

-- Discrete technology choices

-- Expansion and decline constraints

-- System integration constraints

-Note: Expansion and decline, and system integration are influenced though cost markups rather than constraints.
+Discrete technology choices with high to full substitutability, expansion and decline constraints, system integration constraints Note: Expansion and decline, and system integration are influenced though cost mark-ups rather than constraints.